Copy editing | Inside Publishing

 What about self-publishing?

-Given the huge growth in self-publishing, many authors who are publishing their own work will be wondering whether they should go to the additional expense of having it copy edited before it goes to the printer.
+Authors who are publishing their own work will be wondering whether they should go to the additional expense of having it copy edited before it goes to the printer.
 My advice would be that this is essential if your book is not to look illiterate in its finished form.
 Even the most meticulous of writers will have difficulty in spotting mistakes in their own copy, although they should be encouraged to use a spellchecker and then to go through it as carefully as possible before anyone else starts work on it.
 It’s always worth asking a trustworthy and literate friend to read it with a critical eye.
 But the author should then think hard about stumping up the money for copy editing as an essential part of the self-publishing process.

 So, what is proof-reading?